 It’s still a world away from the modern day tournaments though, there’s footage of people climbing trees outside to get a look at the action, Harry Gregg wearing a flat cap, supporters bringing binoculars to the games, one of the stadiums basically seems to consist of a few rows of benches around the pitch!
 The narrator even takes time to remark on Brazil’s revolutionary use of the 4-2-4 system, while most of the world persisted with the tried and tested W-M which had been almost the default setting since the 1930’s.

 This is the tournament which marks the debut on the world stage of Pele, Lev Yashin but most importantly Northern Ireland!
-On the only occasion when all four parts of the UK qualified, Northern Ireland and Wales both reached the quarter finals.
+On the only occasion when all four parts of the UK qualified, Northern Ireland and Wales both reached the quarter finals – which remains both sides’ best showing on the world stage.

 What the film doesn’t explain is the meaning of its title.
 I assumed it was something in Swedish, but Google tells me it is a German word meaning ‘inside’.
-I don’t get the significance.
+Is it because this is an ‘inside’ look at the World Cup?
+I’m not exactly sure.

 While the match footage is definitely interesting, the whole thing runs at a glacial pace and feels much longer than the one hour and 22 minutes it lasts.
 I even missed an equivalent of Marco from the 1954 edition to liven things up a bit!